natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [16]: vlans = [[10,21,35], [101, 115, 150], [111, 40, 50]]

-It’s necessary to form only one list with VLAN numbers.
+It's necessary to form only one list with VLAN numbers.
 The first option is to use **for** loop:

 .. code:: python